couchbaselabs/cbcouchstore/gen_storage_design.md

 ### Optimizing "Coldness"-detection

 A key to optimizing GS for zipfian workloads is to ensure the reasonable ranking of the "hotness" of documents and migrating and keeping at the appropriate generation.
-Perfect ranking requires future knowledge of update patterns, which is NP-hard (http://www.cse.msu.edu/~torng/Research/Pubs/offline-cache-paper.pdf), but heuristics will be employed and can be compared against a theoretically maximum efficiency.
-The closer to a maximum the heuristic performs for a workload, the better the heuristic when ranked against other heuristics.
-Also, the cost of the heuristic, by space, IOPs, CPU and latency, must be balanced for best server performance.
+Perfect ranking requires future knowledge of update patterns, which is NP-hard (http://www.cse.msu.edu/~torng/Research/Pubs/offline-cache-paper.pdf), but heuristics will be employed and can be compared for  efficiency.
+The cost of the heuristic -- including space, IOPs, CPU and latency -- must be balanced for general server performance.

 A simple but serviceable heuristic is a Least Recently Updated scheme.
 For any generation file, the documents are arranged by\_seq order, with the most recently updated documents having the highest seq.
 When exceeding the size threshold, simply copy the documents with the lowest seq (LRU) to the next generation, and keep rest in the current generation.
 Determining the optimal percentage of documents to move the larger generation vs. keeping in the current is also NP-hard.
 Reasonable defaults can be determined via empirical means and made configurable for different workloads.